 Chinnakallar Falls

-Things to do in Valparai
+Things to Do in Valparai

 Ideal Time to Visit Valparai

-How to reach Valparai
+How to Reach Valparai

 Yellagiri is a small and popular hill station in Vellore District of Tamil Nadu.
 It dates back to the British colonial days and in the recent past has developed to be a full-fledged tourist spot.
 Travel through 14 hairpin bends leads you to the majestic Yellagiri Hills, situated at an altitude of 1410 meters, amidst four mountains and well known for its salubrious climate throughout the year.